daveneeley/Kubernetes-Saltstack/README.md

 - Support Multi-Architecture
 - Supports SaltStack Formulas pattern

-## Getting started - cloning and targeting
+## Getting Started
+# Cloning and Targeting

 - Install the formula according to your favorite formula distribution pattern, including Salt Package Manager.
 - Symlink or copy pillar.example to /srv/pillar/k8s.sls.
+(See Pillar section below)
 - Replace all tokens and keys in /srv/pillar/k8s.sls with new ones using a utility such as `pwgen 64`.
 Make other updates as desired.
 - Update /srv/pillar/top.sls to target all masters and workers with new k8s pillar.
 - Copy targets from top.sls to /srv/salt/top.sls.
 Update as follows: